 The Department of Psychology offers one full-time, two-year, combined clinical and research pediatric neuropsychology fellowship.
 Experiences are designed to meet INS-Division 40, Houston Conference and ABPP preparation guidelines.
-We are an APPIC member and participate in the APPCN Resident Matching Program.
+We are an APPCN member program.

 Neuropsychological assessment, consultation and intervention in pediatric oncology, sickle cell disease and HIV/AIDS constitute the clinical experience.
 These clinical populations present with a wide-range of cognitive difficulties (related to primary diagnosis and/or treatment) including problems in the areas of attention, executive functioning, memory, visuospatial reasoning and psychosocial adjustment that afford fellows with broad-based training.
 To foster a developmental lifespan perspective, training in adult and geriatric neuropsychology is integrated into the didactic curriculum.

 Research focus is on the neurocognitive sequelae of pediatric cancer or sickle-cell disease (birth through young adulthood).
 The goal of these lines of research is to better define neurobiological, cognitive and social consequences of childhood brain damage and to evaluate the efficacy of pharmacological and behavioral interventions designed to improve patients’ quality of life.
 Participation in research is a central component of fellowship training; percentage time devoted to research and clinical activities is negotiable based on prior training and interests.
 Research details are available online at: www.stjude.org/sci-rpt.